Community display office

 In December 2017 a strategic business case was submitted to the Australian Government to begin discussions about the project.

-In May 2018 the Australian Government committed $971 to build the project, and in September Roads and Maritime released the preferred concept design for community feedback.
+In May 2018 the Australian Government committed $971 million to build the project, and in September Roads and Maritime released the preferred concept design for community feedback.